-Exchange - Keller Magnolia 138 kV Transmission Line Project in Tarrant County, Texas
+Keller Wall Price - Keller Magnolia 138 kV Transmission Line Project and Keller Wall Price -Roanoke 138 kV Rebuild Project in Tarrant County, Texas

 As the state's economy continues to grow, it is important to take steps to ensure that a reliable electric system is in place to support continuous electric load growth.
-For Oncor Electric Delivery Company LLC ("Oncor") to continue to provide safe and reliable electric service in the North Texas area, a new 138 kilovolt (kV) transmission line must be built from near the existing Keller Magnolia Substation, located at the northeast intersection of Keller Hicks Road and Old Denton Road, to the proposed Exchange Switch, which will be located near the southeast intersection of Interstate Highway 35W and State Highway 170.
-All project endpoints will be in the City of Fort Worth.
-New structures will be needed to accommodate the new 138 kV transmission line.
+For Oncor Electric Delivery Company LLC ("Oncor") to continue to provide safe and reliable electric service in the North Texas area, an existing double-circuit 138 kV transmission line must be rebuilt and a new double-circuit transmission line will be built on new structures adjacent to the existing transmission line in Keller, Texas beginning at the existing Keller Wall Price Substation and extending approximately 0.3 mile to the northwest, entirely within the existing transmission line easement.
+New structures will be needed to accommodate the existing double-circuit 138 kV transmission line and a new proposed double-circuit 138 kV transmission line.